Trilinear compensated compactness and Burnett's conjecture in general relativity: Notations and function spaces

-{\bf Norms for tensors and derivatives.} \begin{itemize} \item Given a rank-$r$ covariant tensor $\eta_{\mu_1\cdots \mu_r}$, define\footnote{The second definition is a slight abuse of notation, by which we mean unless otherwise stated, we will also implicitly take the sum.
-Similarly below.}
+(The second definition is a slight abuse of notation, by which we mean unless otherwise stated, we will also implicitly take the sum.
+Similarly below.) \item {The above} notation is in particular used for $(x,\xi)\in T^*\mathcal M$ where we denote